 What regulations do the higher education laws and the equality laws of Germany’s federal states (= “Bundesländer”) contain on balancing academia and parenthood?
 Answers can be found in our database on equality law.

-The DFG Toolbox is an online information system that provides a selection of quality-assured gender equality measures in higher education institutions.
-In the section “Work / life balance” you will find measures of the institutions for childcare, returning to work, dependent care, etc. This information will soon be available in English as well.
+As part of the StaRQ portal, the online information system INKA provides a selection of quality-assured gender equality measures in higher education institutions.
+In the section “Work / life balance” you can find measures of the institutions for childcare, returning to work, dependent care, etc. This information will soon be available in English as well.